openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 #### Improvise

 You may also use your interrupt action in order to improvise a response to a situation in combat.
-For example, if an ally falls off a cliff, you may use your interrupt action to invoke a *levitate* boon and save them or to dive and try to catch them at the edge of the cliff.
+For example, if an ally falls off a cliff, you may use your interrupt action to invoke the *flight* boon and save them or to dive and try to catch them at the edge of the cliff.
 Improvised interrupt actions should generally be limited to non-offensive reactions meant to assist allies.

 ### Free Actions